 Science for the Synod

-ABC founder and President Dr. Thomas E. Lovejoy, along with Dr. Virgilio Viana and Dr. Emma Torres, have drafted a background paper on the science of the impacts and consequences of deforestation and climate change in the Amazon rainforest, in advance of a meeting of the Synod of Bishops for the Pan-Amazon region at the Vatican in Rome planned for October 6 to October 27, 2019.
+Our founder, Dr. Thomas E. Lovejoy, along with Dr. Virgilio Viana and Dr. Emma Torres, drafted a background paper on the science of the impacts and consequences of deforestation and climate change in the Amazon rainforest, in advance of a 2019 meeting of the Synod of Bishops for the Pan-Amazon region at the Vatican in Rome.

 Science for the Synod